Start All Over

 "Start All Over" is a song recorded by American singer Miley Cyrus for her debut studio album Meet Miley Cyrus (2007).
+It was released as the second and final single from the album on February 18, 2008, in Australia.
 The song was written by Fefe Dobson, Anne Preven and produced by Annetenna.
 It was released by Hollywood Records on March 11, 2008, as the second single from the album only in Australia.
 An accompanying music video, directed by Marc Webb was also released.
-A live version is available on Hannah Montana and Miley Cyrus: Best of Both Worlds Concert and as an instrumental in Cyrus's karaoke series.
-The song was originally recorded by Fefe Dobson, who passed the song to Cyrus, because she did not desire to include it on Sunday Love.
-The uptempo song is lyrically about having a second chance in a romantic relationship.